lynchee-owo/lynchee-owo/README.md

-- 👋 Hi, I’m @lynchee-owo
+- 👋 Hi, I’m Lingjie :D
-- 👀 I’m interested in personalized education and AI

 <!---
 lynchee-owo/lynchee-owo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.